 Your boat is allowed to stay, but you aren't, and so one option is to leave your boat in a safe place in Japan for 6 months and to return home.
 Many cruisers do this, leaving the boat in late fall and returning to Japan in spring.

 Sailing in Japan is different than other places in the world, in the way that sailing by night is strongly discouraged, due to the presence of nets, floats, algae and fish farms.
-While sailing in the inland sea, a watch at the bow is necessary even in daytime, so this can give you an idea of what it may be like.
+While sailing in the inland sea, a watch at the bow is necessary, even in daytime, so this can give you an idea of what it may be like.
 A lot of fishermen don't have AIS, and not always on watch at night either so it's best to keep transit times short and during the daylight hours.
 If a longer passage is necessary, sailing offshore may help to avoid dangers.
+There is also offshore traffic to consider, especially near and around the Kii peninsula.

 Trash and recycling correctly is very important in Japan.
 Being an island, and a place where lots of packaging is used they put much care into recycling and burning items, pilling it up is not an option.
 All refuse and recyclable products are washed, and separated.
 As a visitor, you should try to inform yourself as much as you can.